 Any prospective tenant should complete an application.
-Rental applications are available from templates online or from a real estate association in a specific area.
+Rental applications are available from templates online or from your local real estate association.
 An application should cover necessary components including:

 - Personal information

 - Number of occupants (and any pets)